- Air-quality sensor blocked by dust

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Air quality sensor blocked by dust accumulation
+- Air-quality sensor blocked by dust

-- Sensor calibration drifted requiring reset
+- Sensor calibration drifted, needs a reset

-- Auto mode target setting configured too low
+- Auto mode target/sensitivity set too low

-- Filter needs replacement affecting sensor readings
+- Filter overdue, affecting sensor readings

-- Firmware bug affecting auto mode algorithm
+- Firmware bug affecting the Auto algorithm

 Before you go — try one of these (they fix most cases).